bruslim/bruslim.github.io/_posts/2014-06-30-the-execution-context.md

 In our example, JS will find the `funcs` identifier in the `GlobalContext`.

-When the system encounters the anonymous functions `actual`; it create a new execution context.
+When JS encounters the anonymous functions `actual`; it will create a new execution context.

 {% highlight js %}